addr2data/webinar-01/README.rst

 |

+- A VPC spans all AZs in a Region.

 - When you create an account, a default VPC is created per region.
 This allows you to launch instances quickly without having to configure a VPC first.

 - When you create a VPC, you must define an IPv4 CIDR block (/16 to /28).